Embedding calculus and smooth structures

 \begin{question} Do configuration space integrals factor through the limit of the embedding calculus Taylor tower?

 \end{question}

-If Question \ref{question:integrals} has a positive answer, Theorem \ref{thm:independence} implies that these invariants cannot distinguish exotic smooth structures on $M$ by taking $N$ to be homeomorphic but not diffeomorphic to $M$, unless one can already distinguish them by the relative Kirby--Siebenmann invariant.
-For example, it would follow that this use of configuration space integrals can shed no light on the smooth Poincar\'{e} conjecture in dimension $4$, at least not directly.
+If Question \ref{question:integrals} has a positive answer, Theorem \ref{thm:independence} implies that these invariants cannot distinguish exotic smooth structures on $M$ by taking $N$ to be homeomorphic but not diffeomorphic to $M$, unless they are already not formally diffeomorphic.
+For example, it would follow that this use of configuration space integrals can shed no light on the smooth Poincar\'{e} conjecture in dimension $4$, or at least not directly.

 A second use for configuration space integrals, accessed by setting $M=N$, is to study the classifying spaces of diffeomorphism groups.
 Again assuming a positive answer to Question \ref{question:integrals}, Theorem \ref{thm:independence} implies that this approach is limited to detecting the algebraic topology of \emph{formal} diffeomorphism groups; for example, the results of Watanabe \cite{Watanabe:ENERHGD} on the rational homotopy of $B\Diff_\partial(D^4)$ should be interpreted as results about the automorphisms of $D^4$ as a formally smooth manifold.
 This change in perspective has concrete consequences.